 Manic episodes in bipolar disorder:

 The daily dosage should be established and controlled individually by the treating physician.
-The initial recommended daily dose is 750 mg.
+The initial recommended daily dose is 750 mg in 2 – 3 divided doses.
 In addition, in clinical trials a starting dose of 20 mg valproate/kg body weight has also shown an acceptable safety profile.
-Prolonged-release formulations can be given once or twice daily.
 The dose should be increased as rapidly as possible to achieve the lowest therapeutic dose which produces the desired clinical effect.
 The daily dose should be adapted to the clinical response to establish the lowest effective dose for the individual patient.
 The mean daily dose usually ranges between 1000 – 2000 mg valproate.
 Patients receiving daily doses higher than 45 mg/kg/day body weight should be carefully monitored.

 Continuation of treatment of manic episodes in bipolar disorder should be adapted individually using the lowest effective dose.

-Although the pharmacokinetics of Depakote are modified in the elderly, they have limited clinical significance and dosage should be determined on the basis of clinical response.
+Although the pharmacokinetics of valproate are modified in the elderly, they have limited clinical significance and dosage should be determined on the basis of clinical response.